jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > merely the servant of the people.

+The political climate of the day was acrimonious and this was a constant scourge on Washington.
+As time went on, his early confidants Jefferson and Madison turned on him.
+Political parties sprang up and discourse was often
+vitriolic:

 > Washington never achieved the national unity he desired and, by the end,
 > presided over a deeply riven country.
 John Adams made a telling point when
 > he later noted that Washington, an apostle of unity, “had unanimous votes as